CCSO: HISTORY THAT MATTERS

 End of Watch: Tuesday, December 26th, 1899

-Deputy James McIntosh McMullen, was assassinated at his home on December 26, 1899 at the age of 47-years-old.
+Deputy James McIntosh McMullen, was assassinated at his home on December 26, 1899, at the age of 47 years old.
 McMullen is a decedent of the most prominent pioneer family of Pinellas County.
-Deputy James McIntosh McMullen served the Citrus County Sheriff’s Office in the late 1800s as a sheriff’s deputy.
+Deputy James McIntosh McMullen served in the Citrus County Sheriff’s Office in the late 1800s as a sheriff’s deputy.
 He was the first law enforcement officer of Citrus County to be killed in the line of duty.
-The assassinator of McMullen was a fugitive from justice and after the assassination the killer fled the scene.
+The assassin of McMullen was a fugitive from justice, and after the assassination, the killer fled the scene.
 It is still unknown if he ever was apprehended.

-McMullen was born on November 6th, 1852 in Thomas County, GA and he is one of seven children.
+McMullen was born on November 6th, 1852, in Thomas County, GA, and he is one of seven children.
 Deputy McMullen’s grave can be found at the McMullen cemetery next to their log cabin in Pinellas County.
 In 1997, Citrus County Sheriff Jeff Dawsy certified the name of James McIntosh McMullen to the National Law Enforcement Memorial in Washington, D.C.
-James McMullen’s death was brought CCSO’s attention by Dr. Wilbanks.
-Deputy McMullen was survived by his wife, and two children.
-McMullen is a hero that is remembered today and the sacrifices he made will never be forgotten.
+James McMullen’s death was brought to CCSO’s attention by Dr. Wilbanks.
+Deputy McMullen was survived by his wife and two children.
+McMullen is a hero that is remembered today, and the sacrifices he made will never be forgotten.

 Name: Aubrey Fred Johnson